Altronic-LLC/Altronic-Public-Files/ACM4000_Releases/MDI_1.0.2-RC/Readme.md

 #### Quality of Life (QOL) Improvements:
 - **Gateway Logs:** Removed some non-required logging to improve performance and storage.

-This release includes all the changes from the previous release candidates.

 # 1.0.2-RC3: [MDI 1.0.2-RC3](https://github.com/Altronic-LLC/Altronic-Public-Files/blob/main/ACM4000_Releases/MDI_1.0.2-RC/mdi-1.0.2-RC3.atf)